franpoh/bookloop/README.md

 # START_UP

-The website is hosted at https://franpoh.github.io/bookloop/
+Access our website at https://franpoh.github.io/bookloop/booklist

 You can also run it with 'npm start', which will host the site at http://localhost:3000/